leaphly/leaphly-cart-doc/book/installation.rst

     configured it to use.
 (Unless specified explicitly, this is the default manager of your doctrine configuration.)

+**Note:**
+    LeaphlyCartBundle uses a compiler pass to register controllers and handlers, so if you want to know which services has been creating in the black box just run `app/console container:debug | grep leaphly`

 Step 5: (Only for REST functionality) Import LeaphlyCartBundle routing files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~